"Thanks for a fantastic couple of weeks in Mongolia"...... Ms AF, London

-Accommodation is based at traditional Ger camps, the felt-lined homes used by nomadic Mongols.
+Accommodation is in traditional Ger camps, the felt-lined homes used by nomadic Mongols.
 These small camps are designed to have low environmental impact and are powered by wind generators and solar panels.
-We cross low mountain ridges to reach the spectacular dunes at Hongoriyn Els, a place of intense light and amazing beauty as the sun sets.
-The steppes here in autumn are covered in flocks of Pallas’s Sandgrouse; over 5000 were encountered on one of our previous visits.
+We cross low mountain ridges to reach the spectacular dunes at Hongoriyn Els, a place of amazing beauty as the sun sets.
+At the time of our visit the steppes are covered in flocks of Pallas’s Sandgrouse; over 5000 were encountered on one of our previous visits.
 Even more abundant are flocks of Mongolian Shore Larks and Asian Short-toed Larks, with Mongolian Trumpeter Finches in flocks too many to count!
 Elusive Goitered Gazelles may be encountered on the plains and last time we were also lucky enough to see two wolves.
-The rare Oriental Plover breeds on the steppe and with luck we may encounter a post breeding gathering of these elegant waders.
+The rare Oriental Plover breeds on the steppe and, with luck, we may encounter a post breeding gathering of these elegant waders.

 The sandgrouse come to drink at a small river which runs at the base of the dunes and the freshwater acts as a magnet to migrating birds.
 Waders include Temminck’s and Red-necked Stints, and Swinhoe’s and Pintail Snipes.
 Flocks of Baikal and Swinhoe’s Wagtails and Blyth’s and Richard’s Pipits attract passing Pied and Pallid Harriers.
-The adjacent steppe holds varying numbers of Isabelline, Pied and Desert Wheatears; amongst the marshes Siberian migrants include Olive-backed Pipit, Bluethroat, Pallas’s Reed Bunting and Lanceolated, Pallas’s Grasshopper and Thick-billed Warblers.
+The adjacent steppe holds varying numbers of Isabelline, Pied and Desert Wheatears.
+In the marshes, Siberian migrants include Olive-backed Pipit, Bluethroat, Pallas’s Reed Bunting and Lanceolated, Pallas’s Grasshopper and Thick-billed Warblers.

 Into the high mountains on days seven and eight, we will search for specialities in Yolyn Am, the Valley of the Lammergeier.
 In the gorge there are Wallcreepers, the endemic Koslov’s Accentor, as well as both Brown and Alpine Accentors.
 Godlewski’s Buntings may come to drink at the stream and we may see both Great and Chinese Beautiful Rosefinches.
 Up on the high slopes Siberian Ibex graze, wary of their main predator, the Snow Leopard.
-A sighting of one of these majestic cats is highly unlikely but by following the ibex we may detect a party of Altai Snowcock.
+A sighting of one of these majestic cats is highly unlikely but, by following the ibex, we may detect a party of Altai Snowcock.
 These strange birds inhabit the highest ridges of the mountains.
-One strategy to find them is to be up before dawn and clamber up high.
-Alternatively we can scope the crags from below whilst enjoying eye-level views of Lammergeiers and Himalayan Griffon Vultures.
+We can scope the crags from below whilst enjoying eye-level views of Lammergeiers and Himalayan Griffon Vultures.
 The peaks here are full of raptors including Golden Eagle and numerous Saker Falcons.

 A morning flight back to Ulan Bator on day nine gives us time to relax and sightsee in the city.
 On day ten a drive to the east of the capital takes us to Gun Galut National Park for the next two nights.
 This is home to the endangered White-naped Crane.
 These magnificent birds should still be present at the time of our visit, along with flocks of migrating Demoiselle Cranes.
-A splendid pair of Siberian Cranes were present on our last visit.
+A splendid pair of Siberian Cranes was the highlight of one visit, while Little Whimbrel and Relict Gull have also featured.
 Several large lakes hold impressive numbers of wildfowl and waders.
 Amongst them we should find Swan Geese, Bar-headed Geese and Eastern Taiga Bean Geese.
 Large flocks of Pacific Golden Plovers and Spotted Redshanks occur as well as smaller waders such as Red-necked Phalarope.
 Along the lake margins migrants include Buff-bellied and Red-throated Pipits, Little and Lapland Buntings and perhaps a Siberian Rubythroat or two.

 Moving on into the mountains, our next base for three nights is at an idyllic summer Ger camp situated in a meadow between a white water river and larch covered mountains.
 Here, at the southern edge of the Siberian taiga, bird communities reflect this extensive forest habitat.
 Deep in the forest we may encounter the shy Hazelhen.
 The Black-billed Capercaillie occurs here but is even harder to find.
 Lingering breeding birds are joined by migrants from further north.
 These include Great Grey Shrike, Red-throated Thrush, Lanceolated Warbler, Red-flanked Bluetail, Pine Bunting and Long-tailed Rosefinch.
-Pallas’s Warblers join mixed species flocks of Azure Tits along with both Marsh and Willow Tits in the river-side trees.
-Steppe Eagles hunt the Picas and Susliks whose burrows dot the meadows around the camp.
+Pallas’s Warblers join mixed species flocks, along with Azure, Marsh and Willow Tits in the river-side trees.
+Steppe Eagles hunt the picas and susliks whose burrows dot the meadows around the camp.
 It is a truly magical place.

 Finally, on day 15 we will drive back to Ulan Bator, spending one night there before our flight back home.